Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 - The package manifest, which defines the application properties and is used at the installation time.
 - Two signature files (author and distributor), which are checked at the installation time.

-The following figure shows the layout of the platform-specific (Tizen) project.
+The following figure shows the layout of the platform-specific (Tizen) project:

 ![Project layout](media/vs2019_project_create_5.png)